 It’s easy to spend a fortune on lighting gear.
 But the portrait lighting gear we used only cost a few hundred dollars (excluding the camera and lens).

 You can even get away with less by buying a used flash and budget brand gear.

 A simple diffused on-camera flash works as a fill light.
-It eliminates under eye shadows and adds a sparkle or catch light to the eye.
+It eliminates under-eye shadows and adds a sparkle to the eye.

 The light is coming from the same direction as the camera.
 This means that there are few shadows.
 If you soften the light, these can flatter imperfections like bumps and wrinkles in the skin.